1988 San Diego Chargers season: Overview

 In the absence of Fouts, Winslow and Chandler, the once-mighty Charger passing attack collapsed completely, ranking 26th in the league with 2,388 yards.
 Only three seasons earlier, San Diego had topped the league with over double the yardage.

 Saunders tried three different quarterbacks during the season: Babe Laufenberg, Mark Malone, and second-year pro Mark Vlasic.
 Each of the trio finished with a passer rating in the 50s - the league average for 1988 was 72.9, and Fouts had posted a rating of at least 70.0 in each of his last 12 seasons in San Diego.
 The receiving corps lacked experience - Jamie Holland, in his second year, led the team with 536 yards, while rookies Quinn Early and Anthony Miller caught the most touchdowns, with four and three respectively.
 Darren Flutie, another rookie, caught a pair of touchdowns - thirteen years later, his elder brother Doug would join the Chargers as their starting quarterback.

 The running game fared considerably better, thanks in large part to the form of Gary Anderson.
 After gaining most of his yardage as a receiver out of the backfield during his first three years in San Diego, Anderson was used as a more conventional running back to good effect.
 Despite missing two games due to injury, his total of 1,119 yards ranked sixth in the league, and his average of 5.0 yards-per-carry was better than any of the five backs above him.
 Anderson had five 100-yard games, each of which the Chargers won, and rushed for 387 yards in the final two games alone.

 On defense, San Diego had a mediocre campaign, ranking 18th for points allowed and 21st for yardage.
 Linebacker Chip Banks, who had started every non-strike game in 1987, was a holdout.
 Lee Williams led the team in sacks for the fourth consecutive year, with eleven; Leslie O'Neal saw limited action after missing the previous season through injury, and picked up four sacks in nine games.
 Linebacker Gary Plummer was credited with a team-leading 118 tackles.
 Gill Byrd, who had gone without an interception the previous season, rebounded to snag seven - nearly half the team's total of sixteen.
 Ralf Mojsiejenko's average of 44.1 yards per kick ranked second in the league.
 Holland and Miller ranked second and third respectively for kickoff return average; they each scored a touchdown return, making San Diego the only team with two such touchdowns.

 Before the season, the Chargers made modifications to their uniforms, changing the color of the helmet and jersey from royal blue to a darker navy blue.
 They also switched the colors on the lightning bolt: it went from a yellow bolt with a white outline to a white bolt with a yellow outline.
 The team's facemasks also changed from yellow to navy blue.
 They would keep this helmet and uniform through the 2006 season.

 Schedule

-Note: Intra-division opponents are in bold text.